Tarasovk49/2018_lipodisk_md/Scratch.md

 sed -i 's/HD3 REK/HD1 REK' from_charmm.pdb
 sed -i 's/HE3 REK/HE1 REK' from_charmm.pdb
 ```
 Add TER records after each protein chain.
 Note, that *add_ter_between_chains.py* fails to add TER before DMPC records.
 You need to add it manually.
-Delete water and potassium and chlorate ions.
+Delete water, potassium and chlorate ions.

 5. Perform equilibrating simulation in OPLS-AA forcefield (fill the box of water, add ions, run EM, NVT with restraints, NPT with restraints, NPT 1 ns).

 6. Extract the last frame of trajectory with option `-pbc whole`.
 Delete CRYST record in the beginning of the extracted pdb.

+7. Assemble initial system with `system_assembly.py`.
+It cuts membrane into round piece and places polymer molecules in the rings round membrane.
+Add TER records in pdb.

+8. Run simulation in vacuum with two virtual walls 2 nm higher and 2 nm lower membrane COM.
+The forces are applied on polymer molecules which push them towards membrane COM.
+Restraints on protein and lipids.

+9. Run simulation in solvent without forces (EM, NVT with restraints, NPT).

+10. Perform analysis.
+* Lipid density versus thickness.
+* SASA versus time.
+* Gyration radii of Maleic acid monomers, Styrol monomers and both versus time.
+* Rotational ACF of myristoil atoms C11 C12 C13 (as template POPC where C15 C16 C17 were chosen in previous calculations).